-Creamy Tomato Pasta is a super easy five ingredient main dish recipe that adds cream cheese to a classic tomato and spaghetti dish.
-The cream cheese adds a fabulous tangy note to the sauce and a wonderful creaminess that turns this dish from an ordinary weeknight dinner to something you could serve to company.
+Creamy tomato pasta is an incredibly easy five-ingredient main dish recipe that combines cream cheese with a classic tomato and spaghetti dish.
+It adds a fabulous tangy note to the sauce and a wonderful creaminess that turns this dish from an ordinary weeknight dinner to something you could serve to company.

-Serve this dish with some toasted garlic bread, a nice crisp fresh green salad or a sweet and tart fruit salad, with some rose wine.
-For dessert, a lemon meringue pie or a chocolate pie would be the perfect finishing touch, or offer some chocolate chip cookies or an ice cream pie.
+Serve this dish with toasted garlic bread, a crisp green salad or a sweet and tart fruit salad, and rosé wine.
+For dessert, a lemon meringue pie, chocolate pie, or ice cream pie would be the perfect finishing touch or offer some chocolate chip cookies.

 - 2 tablespoons olive oil